reportportal/docs/src/md/src/LogDataInReportPortal/SpecFlow.md

 >   Read [here](<http://docs.nuget.org/consume/package-manager-dialog>) how to
 >   manage NuGet packages.

-After installing NuGet package your App.config will be modified.
-Report Portal plugin and step assembly will be registered in the specFlow section.
+After installing the NuGet package your App.config file will be modified.
+The ReportPortal plugin and step assembly will be registered in the specFlow section.

 ```xml